 If that's your success of conservatism winning, it's never going to happen.

-Uh I and I found this the cut with practically all forms of persuasion.
+And I found this the case with practically all forms of persuasion.

 You'll never know how much influence you're having if you just ignore the reaction you're getting.

-The best the best way I've ever found to persuade somebody is set up circumstances of an argument to which the uh answer is obvious and and conclusive, and let them come up with it themselves.
+The best way I've ever found to persuade somebody is set up circumstances of an argument to which the answer is obvious and conclusive and let them come up with it themselves.

-You know, rather than get in their face, let me tell you what is is, let me tell you the way it they're just gonna rebel and recoil at that finger in their face, but you say, yeah, well, here's what I think, and this is why, and blah, blah, blah, blah, blah.
+You know, rather than get in their face and say, let me tell you what is, is, let me tell you the way it is.

-Uh and do it in a non-threatening manner, and uh when you're all gone and you just don't know how many people you can influence that way.
+And when you're all gone and you just don't know how many people you can influence that way, but it does, it does happen.

-I admit persuading liberals is tough because they do have that shield protecting them that anything that does even reeks of a threat to their template bounces right off.
+I admit persuading liberals is tough because they do have that shield protecting them that anything that just even reeks of a threat to their template bounces right off.

-Uh fact, we probably could have a very successful anti-missile defense system if we would learn to make our anti-missile defense system after the liberal truth decis truth defense system.
+In fact, we probably could have a very successful anti-missile defense system if we would learn to make our anti-missile defense system after the liberal truth defense system.

 Here's Jay, Jacksonville, Florida.